openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-thread-scheduling.rst

 .. note::

-   From 5th Gen Intel Xeon Processors, new microarchitecture enabled new sub-NUMA clusters feature.
-A sub-NUMA cluster (SNC) can create two or more localization domains (numa nodes) within a processor by BIOS configuration.
+   Starting from 5th Gen Intel Xeon Processors, new microarchitecture enabled new sub-NUMA clusters feature.
+A sub-NUMA cluster (SNC) can create two or more localization domains (numa nodes) within a socket by BIOS configuration.
-   For most models, the best latency performance can be achieved using the number of CPU cores in a single numa node on multiple 5th Generation Intel Xeon processors platform, which is default latency hint behavior.
+   By default OpenVINO with latency hint uses single NUMA node for inference.
+Although such behavior allows to achive best performance for most of the models, there might be corner cases which require manual tuning of ``ov::num_streams`` and ``ov::hint::enable_hyper_threading parameters``.
-   For other models, user can explicitly set ``ov::num_streams`` and ``ov::hint::enable_hyper_threading`` to use more CPU cores for the best latency performance.
+   Please find more detail about `Sub-NUMA Clustering <https://www.intel.com/content/www/us/en/developer/articles/technical/xeon-processor-scalable-family-technical-overview.html>`__

 Throughput Hint
 #####################